stonepros/stone/doc/architecture.rst

    putting your cluster into production.
 You CANNOT change these striping parameters after you stripe the data and write it to objects.

-Once the Ceph Client has striped data to stripe units and mapped the stripe units to objects, Ceph's CRUSH algorithm maps the objects to placement groups, and the placement groups to Ceph OSD Daemons before the objects are stored as files on a storage drive.
+Once the Stone Client has striped data to stripe units and mapped the stripe units to objects, Stone's CRUSH algorithm maps the objects to placement groups, and the placement groups to Stone OSD Daemons before the objects are stored as files on a storage drive.

 .. note:: Since a client writes to a single pool, all data striped into objects